All Episodes

 You may not like the way he talks.

-May not like his tweeting.
+You may not like his tweeting.

 I love his tweeting personally, but that's just me.

-But putting all that to the side, all these little things that he does.
+But putting all that to the side, all these little things that he does, never been convicted of a crime, never had any problems.

-No convictions, no evidence, empty indictments when we look at the cases of Alvin Bragg 34 times over.
+Empty indictments when we look at the cases of Alvin Bragg 34 times over.

 They all say the same thing.

-But the problem is when you talk to Democrats and liberals, and you just even begin to have the conversation about Trump, they're like, oh my God, he's a convict.
+But the problem is when you talk to Democrats and liberals and you just even begin to have the conversation about Trump, they're like, oh, my God, he's a convict.

 He's not a convict.